Gaps & Punishes

 Once blocked, Spirit Tracks leaves Nightwolf at -12.
 However, there will be a small amount of pushback after it is blocked.
 This makes punishing with jab attacks quite difficult or not possible depending on the character.
 In order to punish with a jab, you must dash forward before jabbing.
 Characters with an advancing mid attack that is faster than 12 frames may also use it to punish Spirit Tracks.
 To punish with all characters, you must Flawless Block the Spirit Tracks.
 Once Flawless Blocked, Nightwolf will be at -22.

 Note: If you are attempting to Flawless Block either the overhead or low, then the mix-up will be more difficult to react to or fuzzy guard.

 Nightwolf’s arrows are slow high projectiles that can be ducked on reaction.
 After ducking underneath an arrow, watch out in case Nightwolf Amplifies his Spirit Arrow.
 When Amplified, he will fire additional arrows that can stop your approach.
 The Amplified Spirit Arrow will also hit as a mid projectile so be sure to block.
 If you anticipate the Amplified Spirit Arrow, stay in place and continue blocking.
-Be careful when trying to approach Nightwolf in his Shaman variation because his Spirit Arrow is replaced by Lightning Arrow, which will hit as a mid projectile.
+Be careful when trying to approach Nightwolf if he has the Lightning Arrow ability equipped as it will hit as a mid projectile.
 You will not be able to duck underneath Nightwolf’s Lightning Arrow, so you must block while closing the distance.
 Fortunately, Lightning Arrow cannot be Amplified so he will only be able to fire 1 arrow at a time.